Schadrack10/Go_tuts/README.md

  UDP, and other network protocols.
 Additionally, the http package is commonly used for building web servers and clients, utilizing the HTTP protocol. eg. net/http

+# encoding/json

+In Go, the encoding/json package provides functions for marshaling (converting Go data structures to JSON) and unmarshaling (converting JSON to Go data structures).
+The primary functions involved are json.Marshal and json.Unmarshal.
+Let me provide you with a brief explanation and examples for both:

+# Marshal (Go to JSON):

+The json.Marshal function is used to convert a Go data structure to its JSON representation.

+	package main

+	import (
+		"encoding/json"
+		"fmt"
+	)

+	type Person struct {
+		Name  string `json:"name"`
+		Age   int    `json:"age"`
+		City  string `json:"city"`
+	}

+	func main() {
+		person := Person{Name: "John", Age: 30, City: "New York"}

+		// Marshal the struct to JSON
+		jsonData, err := json.Marshal(person)
+		if err != nil {
+			fmt.Println("Error:", err)
+			return
+		}

+		// Print the JSON data
+		fmt.Println("JSON Data:", string(jsonData))
+	}

+ In this example, the Person struct is marshaled to JSON using json.Marshal, and the resulting JSON data is printed.

+# Unmarshal (JSON to Go):

+The json.Unmarshal function is used to convert JSON data into a Go data structure.

+	package main

+	import (
+		"encoding/json"
+		"fmt"
+	)

+	type Person struct {
+		Name  string `json:"name"`
+		Age   int    `json:"age"`
+		City  string `json:"city"`
+	}

+	func main() {
+		// JSON data
+		jsonData := `{"name":"Alice","age":25,"city":"London"}`

+		// Create a Person struct
+		var person Person

+		// Unmarshal JSON data into the struct err := json.Unmarshal([]byte(jsonData), &person)
+		if err != nil {
+			fmt.Println("Error:", err)
+			return
+		}

+		// Print the Go data structure
+		fmt.Println("Name:", person.Name)
+		fmt.Println("Age:", person.Age)
+		fmt.Println("City:", person.City)
+	}

+ In this example, JSON data is unmarshaled into a Person struct using json.Unmarshal, and the fields of the struct are printed.

+Both json.Marshal and json.Unmarshal work with slices, maps, and other custom data structures as well.
+The json package in Go provides additional features and options for handling JSON data, including support for custom marshaling and unmarshaling logic.